admiralbolt/skrim/README.md

 * Added level 50 & 75 digging abilities.
 * Added level 50 & 75 farming abilities.
 * Added level 50 ranged ability.
+* Added custom records and artifacts to the loot tables!

 ### Balance Changes
+* A lot of xp changes, read the wiki if you want to know more.
+* Hand saw is now slightly faster than diamond at breaking wood blocks.

 ### Bug Fixes
 * Fixed custom tnt primed rendering.

 ### Quality of Life
 * Added different textures for custom tnts.
+* Added 12 new records!

 Version 1.1.2
 ---------------